Teleportation via maximally and non-maximally entangled mixed states: Comparison of teleportation fidelities for different mixed states

+The relationship between the mixedness of a channel and its ability to perform quantum teleportation is one of the focal points of investigation in this paper.
+For this purpose, let us recall the expressions (\ref{werner.tel.fid.lin.entropy}), (\ref{Tel.fid.(S_{L})}), (\ref{T13c}) and (\ref{T13b}) for the teleportation fidelities in terms of the linear entropy for all the four types of states studied by us:

 We first consider the comparison between the two maximally entangled states, viz., the Werner state\cite{werner} $\rho_W$ and the MJKW state \cite{munro} $\rho_{MEMS}$.
 From the above expressions of $f_{opt}^{T}$ for these two states it follows that $f_{opt}^{T}(\rho_{W}) = f_{opt}^{T}(\rho_{MEMS})$ only for $S_L = 0$.
 For all finite degrees of mixedness, $f_{opt}^{T}(\rho_{W}) > f_{opt}^{T}(\rho_{MEMS})$.
-The two respective fidelities are plotted versus the linear entropy in Fig.1.
-Although both these states could perform as quantum teleportation channels for a range of values of mixedness, one sees that the Warner state outperforms the MJKW state for all finite values of mixedness even though the latter is more entangled for specific values of linear entropy\cite{wei}.
-This is an interesting result showing that all the entanglement of the MJKW class of states is not useful as a resource for teleportation.
+The two respective fidelities are plotted versus the linear entropy in Fig.4.
+The MJKW state can be used as a quantum teleportation channel only when its mixedness is less than $S_L < 22/27$.
+Although both these states could perform as quantum teleportation channels for a range of values of mixedness, one sees that the Werner state outperforms the MJKW state for all finite values of mixedness even though the latter is more entangled for specific values of linear entropy\cite{wei}.
+This is an interesting result showing that all the entanglement of the MJKW class of states is less useful as a resource for teleportation.

-Let us now focus on the comparison between the two non-maximally entangled mixed states $\rho_{wd}$ and $\rho_{new}$ that we have studied in this paper.
+Let us now devote our attention to the comparison of the two non-maximally entangled mixed states $\rho_{wd}$ and $\rho_{new}$ that we have studied in this paper.
 To address the issue as to which of $\rho_{wd}$ and $\rho_{new}$ is more efficient as resource for teleportation, we derive ranges for the parameters for which the condition $N(\rho_{new})> N(\rho_{wd})$ holds such that the teleportation fidelity via the channel $\rho_{new}$ will be greater than the teleportation fidelity via $\rho_{wd}$.
 Here we make use of the relationship between the teleportation fidelity and the quantity $N(\rho)$ \cite{horodecki} given by Eq.(\ref{tel.fid.N}).
 In the previous sections we have calculated $N(\rho_{wd})$ and $N(\rho_{new})$, and their expressions are given by

 where the parameter $a$ lies within the range specified in Eq.(\ref{T8a}).
 The state $\rho_{new}$ performs better as a quantum channel for teleportation compared to the state $\rho_{wd}$ only when $N(\rho_{new})> N(\rho_{wd})$, from which using Eqs.(\ref{N(wer.der.)}) and (\ref{N(new)}) it follows that